kylifornication-code/thedrizzle/docs/aboutme.md

   <figcaption>Courtesy of Google Whisk AI</figcaption>
 </figure>

-In my current role, I help lead the Enterprise Product Security team at Disney.
-We work with engineering teams across Disney, security testing anything we can get our hands on.
+In my current role, I help lead the Enterprise Product Security team at Disney, working with engineering teams across the company to security test anything we can get our hands on.

-I started out doing customer service jobs and working in restaurants.
-If you ever eat with my wife and I, you'll hear us over analyzing the flow, experience, and how the staff turn tables.
+I started my career in customer service and restaurants, which gave me an eye for operations.
+If you ever dine with my wife and me, you’ll probably hear us analyzing the flow, experience, and how the staff turn tables.

 Professionally, I specialize in leading and consulting engineering teams on DevSecOps and building products for engineers.
-While I started my career coding and working as a developer, I found my passion for being a team leader working between working hands on with engineers and building business cases and roadmaps.
-If you ask anyone I work with, they'll tell you that I'm extremely hard working, bring a lot of energy to work everyday, and thrive when I'm leading meetings.
+While I started out coding and working as a developer, I discovered my passion for leadership—bridging the gap between hands-on engineering work and high-level business strategy.
+I thrive in environments where I can build business cases, develop roadmaps, and lead teams to success.
+If you ask anyone I work with, they’ll tell you I’m extremely hard-working, bring energy to every day, and excel at leading projects.